What is a Non-Compete Agreement?

 Non-Compete Agreement can be put into an application between two or more individuals.
 It is set between the following parties:

-• In Mergers and Acquisitions: It is also a common practice for sellers and investors to be bound in a Non-Compete Agreement during Mergers and Acquisitions.
+- In Mergers and Acquisitions: It is also a common practice for sellers and investors to be bound in a Non-Compete Agreement during Mergers and Acquisitions.
 It is done legally to restrict the seller from opening a new business in direct competition with the old one, from the money he or she has achieved by selling the old business to the investor.
+This clause is often thoroughly discussed in a mergers and acquisitions training program to help professionals understand its legal implications and strategic importance.